toaigit/buildec2/README.md

 Create an EC2 instance with the following characteristics:
-   you alread has an IMAGE with everything (os plus your application code).
+   you alread have an IMAGE with everything (os plus your code in the image).
    you want to create an ec2 with additional filesystems autoscale 1.1 and EIP
    create ebs and efs filesystem